FeatheredSystems/FalcoTCP/docs/documentation.md

 ::html::

 # Networker
-This is the server engine, it has a clock-cycle that handle connections.
+This is the server engine; it has a clock cycle that handles connections.

 ## Headers
-Every request must include headers, they tell how long is the payload, and what compression algorithm is being used (If any).
-The headers size is 9 in bytes, the first 8 bytes being the 64-bit unsigned integer that represent the payload size, and a single byte flagging the compression algorithm.
-Both request, and response, use this header format.
+Every request must include headers; they indicate the payload length and the compression algorithm used (if any).
+The header size is 9 in bytes, the first 8 bytes being the 64-bit unsigned integer that represents the payload size, and a single byte flagging the compression algorithm.
+Both request and response use this header format.
 ::html::
 </section>
 <section id="Cycle">
 ::html::
 ## Cycle
-The engine is essentially, a state manager that operate in cycles.
+The engine is essentially a state manager that operates in cycles.
 Each one updates the clients it keeps, processing requests and responses at the socket level.
 A client can be in 11 different states, which are: *<a href="#NonExistent">NonExistent</a>, <a href="#Idle">Idle</a>, <a href="#HeadersReading">Headers Reading</a>, <a href="#Reading">Reading</a>, <a href="#Finished-Reading">Finished reading</a>, <a href="#Available">Available</a>, <a href="#Processing">Processing</a>, <a href="#Ready">Ready</a>, <a href="#WritingSock">Writing Sock</a>, <a href="#Kill">Kill</a>,* and *<a href="#Finished-Writing">Finished Writing</a>*.
 ::html::
 </section>
 <section id="NonExistent">
 ::html::
 ### NonExistent
-This state is given to a client that is just allocated, has no socket binded to it, basically a spot for addressing a new connection.
+This state is given to a client that is just allocated, has no socket bound to it, basically a spot for addressing a new connection.
 Every client, after getting the state <a href="#Kill">*Kill*</a> is stated as such.
 ::html::
 </section>
 <section id="Idle">
 ::html::
 ### Idle
-Describes a connection which is openned, but with no processing being done from it.
-If a connection remains the state for more than the magic number of 1200 seconds (20 minutes), it gets the state <a href="#Kill">*Kill*</a>.
+Describes a connection that is opened, but with no processing being done from it.
+If a connection remains in the state for more than the magic number of 1200 seconds (20 minutes), it gets the state <a href="#Kill">*Kill*</a>.
 ::html::
 </section>
 <section id="HeadersReading">
 ::html::
 ### Headers reading
 To check whether a connection made a request or not, it is set to this state (`Finished_H` internally).
-If bytes equal to the request method size get readen from that client socket, it is set to the state <a href="#Reading">Reading</a>, <a href="#Idle">Idle</a> otherwise.
+If bytes equal to the request method size get read from that client socket, it is set to the state <a href="#Reading">Reading</a>, <a href="#Idle">Idle</a> otherwise.
 ::html::
 </section>
 <section id="Reading">
 ::html::
 ### Reading
-A state that is given to the client that successfully get a request, and have its headers readen.
-It request to read from the socket, the byte count set in the headers.
-To guarantee all bytes will be readen, the connection is set to the state <a href="#Finished-Reading">Finished reading</a>.
+A state that is given to the client that successfully gets a request, and has its headers read.
+It requests to read from the socket the byte count set in the headers.
+To guarantee all bytes will be read, the connection is set to the state <a href="#Finished-Reading">Finished reading</a>.
 ::html::
 </section>
 <section id="Finished-Reading">
 ::html::
 ### Finished reading
-If the read from <a href="#Reading">Reading</a> fail to retrieve the expected count, the client is locked into this state until all bytes requested get readen.
-That said, the state read the socket until there are no bytes remaining to be readen, seting the client to <a href="#Available">Available</a> if so.
+If the read from <a href="#Reading">Reading</a> fails to retrieve the expected count, the client is locked into this state until all bytes requested are read.
+That said, the state reads the socket until there are no bytes remaining to be read, setting the client to <a href="#Available">Available</a> if so.
 ::html::
 </section>
 <section id="Available">
 ::html::
 ### Available
-As a client reach this state, the server handler in the rust end can request it and set it to <a href="#Processing">Processing</a>, get the request content, process it, embed a response, and send.
+As a client reaches this state, the server handler in the Rust end can request it and set it to <a href="#Processing">Processing</a>, get the request content, process it, embed a response, and send.
 As the response is linked to the client, its state is set to <a href="#Ready">Ready</a>.
 ::html::
 </section>
 <section id="Processing">